ishansmishra/ishansmishra.github.io/_pages/about.md

 ## 👨🏻‍🔬 Professional Experience
 Currently I am working as a **Student Researcher** at the Xu Labs, at the Dept. of Computational Biology under Prof. Min Xu working on **Gene Video Analysis**.

 Additionally, I worked as a **Student Researcher** at Manipal University Jaipur under Dr. Satyabrata Roy and Mr. Krishna Kumar working on **Cryptography Systems**.

 Additionally, I have professional experience working as an **Data Science Intern** at the AiDash Inc. \
-There I worked on various eospatial climate problems.

-## 📚 Teaching and Community Contributions
-To further contribute to the Machine Learning community, I have a [YouTube](https://www.youtube.com/@borismeinardus) and [Medium](https://medium.com/@boris.meinardus) channel where I publish educational Machine Learning content.